-Any such payout is in addition to the payouts on ante and bet wagers described in rule 5.8.
+Any such payout is in addition to the payouts on Ante Wager and Bet Wager described in rule 5.8.

-11.8 A player who has made a jackpot wager and receives a hand which qualifies for a jackpot prize shall win whether or not the dealer has an ace and a king, or higher, in his/her hand.
+11.8 A player who has made a Jackpot Wager and receives a hand which qualifies for a jackpot prize shall win whether or not the Dealer has an ace and a king, or higher, in his/her hand.

-11.9 Winning progressive jackpot wagers shall, subject to rules 11.10 and 11.11, be paid as follows:
+11.9 Winning Jackpot Wagers shall, subject to rules 11.10 and 11.11, be paid as follows: